outishome/seeds-packets/README.md

 ### Contributing

-- Create a pull request against the `develop` branch
+- Create a pull request against the `main` branch
 - Get approval and merge the pull request
 - A version PR labled `Version Packages` will be created automatically by the github-actions bot.
 This PR will bump the version of all packages that have changed since the last release and generate a changelog.
 - Get approval and merge the version PR